nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     * Unit for solid items / jelly (Pearl, Boba and Brown Sugar) : **KG**
     * Unit for liquids (Milk and Oolong Tea) : **L**

+* All ingredients' levels are set to 0.

-All ingredients which are available and thus can be set are predefined in the ingredient book.
+* All ingredients which are available and thus can be set are predefined in the ingredient book.

+* Please note that the ingredient names are case-sensitive.

-Here is a comprehensive list of all available ingredients : Milk, Pearl, Boba, Oolong Tea, Brown Sugar.
+* Here is a comprehensive list of all available ingredients :
-Please note that the ingredient names are case-sensitive.
+    * Milk
+    * Pearl
+    * Boba
+    * Oolong Tea
+    * Brown Sugar

 </div>